Frequently asked questions

 Our average loan size is between £5,000 and £10,000, but of course the final amount ultimately depends on the needs of individual, the type of business model and how you intend to use the money.

 We are a government-backed scheme so all interest is reinvested in the scheme, meaning even more individuals and businesses can benefit from this affordable finance and support.
 At a fixed rate of 6% per annum, the interest is designed to be affordable compared to other mainstream lenders and the flexible loan term of one to five years gives our customers the ability to manage their monthly repayments in a way that makes most sense for them.
 Check out our Loan Calculator to figure out your potential monthly and total loan repayments.

 No, there are no fees involved in either applying for or receiving a Start Up Loan, and no fees for the support we provide during and after the application process.
 Other than your monthly loan repayments, you will never be asked for any fees or other payments.

 A secured loan is one that requires a guarantor or an asset, for example a property (also known as collateral) to secure the loan.
 In the event that a secured loan cannot be repaid, the company issuing the loan may take possession of the property or call on the guarantor to satisfy the outstanding balance.

-You will find the details of your Finance Partner on your loan agreement once your application has been approved.
+You will find the details of your Finance Provider on your loan agreement once your application has been approved.